shishirdas/Breast_cancer_Prediction/README.md

 Note that the results summarized above in Past Usage refer to a dataset of size 369, while Group 1 has only 367 instances.
 This is because it originally contained 369 instances; 2 were removed.
 The following statements summarizes changes to the original Group 1's set of data:

 Group 1 : 367 points: 200B 167M (January 1989) Revised Jan 10, 1991: Replaced zero bare nuclei in 1080185 &amp; 1187805 Revised Nov 22,1991: Removed 765878,4,5,9,7,10,10,10,3,8,1 no record : Removed 484201,2,7,8,8,4,3,10,3,4,1 zero epithelial : Changed 0 to 1 in field 6 of sample 1219406 : Changed 0 to 1 in field 8 of following sample: : 1182404,2,3,1,1,1,2,0,1,1,1 Number of Instances: 699 (as of 15 July 1992)
-Number of Attributes: 10 plus the class attribute Attribute Information: (class attribute has been moved to last column)
+Number Of  Attributes: 10 plus the class attribute Attribute Information: (class attribute has been moved to last column)

 Attribute Domain